Fire & Water

-On land or in a beautiful, warm thermal waters (which simulate the watery environment of our mother’s womb) long held tension and patterns can unwind and body tissues can learn to breathe again – healthy breath and movement patterns are rediscovered.
+On land or in beautiful warm thermal waters (which simulate the watery environment of our mother’s womb), long held tension and patterns can unwind and body tissues can learn to breathe again – healthy breath and movement patterns are rediscovered.

 Three specific results ensue: 1.
 CLEARING anything from pre-cognitive experiences which may be affecting one’s ability to express their full creativity; 2.
 RELEASING thoughts and feelings taken on from others during their earliest experiences; 3.
 RELIEVING overwhelm and registering a profound sense for being completely at ease and able to create satisfying experiences and relationships.

 The way we initiate and carry through projects, give and receive attention, separate our thoughts and feelings from those of others, and respond to time and space pressures all have roots that reach down into our earliest, pre-cognitive experiences.
 Because these early imprints are so fundamental to our existence, they may be viewed as ‘just the way things are’ or ‘just the way I am.’
 Sometimes, we may not be able to imagine ourselves free to choose.
-Experiencing ourselves unable to intellectually move forward, the integrative body-centered coaching work I have mastered creates openings and possibilities to discover new pathways.
+When experiencing ourselves as unable to intellectually move forward, the integrative body-centered coaching work I have mastered creates openings and possibilities to discover new pathways.

 A JOURNEY WORTH TAKING

-Resulting in profound coherence between the body/mind/emotions, the integrative work I’ve been mastering for 20+ yrs. anchors a sense of equanimity around what otherwise could be disturbing or confusing.
-It offers a unique opportunity to let whatever has been suppressed or obsessed about (via the emotionally incompetent brain) find its place in heartfelt understanding.
+Resulting in profound coherence between the body/mind/emotions, the integrative work I’ve been mastering for over 20+ yrs. anchors a sense of equanimity around what otherwise could be disturbing or confusing.
+It offers a unique opportunity to let whatever has been suppressed or obsessed about (via the emotionally incompetent brain) to find its place in heartfelt understanding.
 Integrative Aquatic Coaching pre-paves the way for brilliant solutions and goes far beyond talk therapies.